sam1flack0/samcodo-portfolio/README.md

 # samcodo-portfolio

 This is my very first personal website.
-I used tutorials and assistance from online.
-The main languages are HTML, CSS, and JavaScript as well as external resources such as Google fonts.
+I used a tutorial by How to Become a Developer on YouTube.
+The main languages are HTML, CSS, and JavaScript.
+Using this as my main website until I gain more experience.